schollii/pypubsub/docs/usage/module_pub.rst

 **Advanced use:**

-The following would typically only be useful in special circumstances, such as if pubsub's default Publisher must be accessed, on or more separate instances of Publisher is required, and so forth.
+The following would typically only be useful in special circumstances, such as if Pypubsub's default Publisher must be accessed, on or more separate instances of Publisher is required, and so forth.

 .. autofunction:: getDefaultPublisher